IAmNo1Special/textflowthon/docs/advanced.md

 # Advanced Usage

-Here are advanced patterns and power user tips for TextFlow.
+Here are advanced patterns and power user tips for TextFlowThon.

 ---

 ## Project Structure

-TextFlow is organized for maintainability and extensibility.
-All animation effects are implemented as separate modules in the `textflow/effects/` directory:
+TextFlowThon is organized for maintainability and extensibility.
+All animation effects are implemented as separate modules in the `textflowthon/effects/` directory:

 ```
-textflow/
+textflowthon/
 ├── __init__.py
 ├── core.py
 ├── fonts.py